 Kari Miller, Regulatory and Product Management Leader, Pilgrim Quality Solutions, an IQVIA company

-Risk is a major focus in most businesses today, regardless of industry.
-In the past few years, the Life Sciences have seen a steady rise in supply chain issues resulting in lost market caps, recalls, regulatory fines, and other financial impacts valued in the billions of dollars.
+Risk continues to be a major focus in most businesses today, regardless of industry.
+In the past few years, Life Sciences organizations have seen a steady rise in supply chain issues resulting in lost market caps, recalls, regulatory fines, and other financial impacts valued in the billions of dollars.
+Subsequently, the standards organizations and regulators around the globe have taken note and responded accordingly.
 So it’s no surprise that minimizing business and operational risks, as well as legal and regulatory compliance, is on every executive’s mind, and for good reason.

-Supplier risk, put simply, is the probability associated with a supplier causing an interruption in an organization’s supply chain and to the availability of products and services within that supply chain.
-Supplier impact, at a minimum, two legs of the three-legged Governance, Risk, and Compliance (GRC) stool: Risk and Compliance.
-It is safe to say then that the impact of suppliers on an enterprise is significant.
+Supplier risk, put simply, is the probability associated with a supplier causing an interruption in an organization’s supply chain by impacting the availability of products and services within that supply chain.
+Supplier impact, at a minimum, effects two legs of the three-legged Governance, Risk, and Compliance (GRC) stool: those two legs are Risk and Compliance.
+The impact of suppliers on an enterprise can be significant.

 Risk on the Rise

 When you couple the global nature and length of supply chains with operational strategies such as lean manufacturing, just-in-time manufacturing, zero inventory, outsourcing, and subcontracting, supply chain risks are increased as even minor supplier disruptions will have a cascading effect on supply.
 There is little to no safety net to prevent these effects.